arangodb/arangodb-docker/README.md

 Will create and launch the arangodb docker instance as background process.
 The Identifier of the process is printed.
-By default ArangoDB listen on port 8529 for request and the image includes `EXPOST 8529`.
+By default ArangoDB listens on port 8529 for requests and the image includes `EXPOSE 8529`.
 If you link an application container it is automatically available in the linked container.
 See the following examples.